FHYAA Coach Code of Conduct and Ethics

 practical jokes that cause awkwardness or embarrassment, endangering a person’s safety, or negatively affecting performance;

-condescension, paternalism or patronizing behavior which undermines self-respect or adversely affects performance of working conditions;
+condescension, paternalism or patronizing behavior which undermines self-respect or adversely affects the performance of working conditions;

 attempted or actual physical conduct such as touching, patting, pinching, etc.;